-C. DOES THE STATE REQUIRE SCHOOLS TO DISCLOSE ELEMENTS ESSENTIAL TO STUDENT PROTECTION PRIOR TO ENROLLMENT OR IN THE ENROLLMENT CONTRACT?
-7.5/20 POINTS\
+C. DOES THE STATE REQUIRE SCHOOLS TO INCLUDE ELEMENTS ESSENTIAL FOR STUDENTS TO MAKE AN INFORMED DECISION IN THE ENROLLMENT CONTRACT?
+7.5/ 20 POINTS\

-\points for Type 1 and Type 2 institutions have been averaged to calculate the above score
+\The points for Type 1 and Type 2 institutions have been averaged for the final score for this element however, require information about the transferability of credits to be included in the enrollment agreement.